VamsiSangam/theoryofprogramming/README.md

 ----
 This is the GitHub code repository for the educational website [Theory of Programming](http://theoryofprogramming.com/).
 Theory of Programming is a website for computer science geeks who want to learn data structures, algorithms, Java, C, etc. The codes in this repository are the codes which are displayed in the website's posts.

+### Theory of Programming on Youtube!

+Theory of Programming is shifting to YouTube.
+Visit [the YouTube channel](https://www.youtube.com/channel/UC2Q7RDQeRlmcJtZh4RnOyUg) for awesome tutorial videos!
+Hope you will support the YouTube channel as you have greatly supported the website. :blush:

 ### Contributing
 You can contribute to Theory of Programming by -
 * Providing implementations of algorithms and data structures in other languages than which already exist.
 Allowed languages are C, C++, Java, C# and Python.